feeder-irate/AleoHQ-aleo-education/datasets/notes.md

 Multi-threading Database Lambda Functions The only way to do great work is to love what you do.
 Success doesn’t just find you.
 You have to go out and get it.
 Zero Downtime Deployment Event Sourcing Latency Optimization API
 Backend Load Balancing Database Opportunities don't happen.
 You create them.
 Logging Docker GraphQL IoT Event Sourcing Event-driven Architecture Stay hungry, stay foolish.
 Message Queue Algorithm Big Data Database Indexing Logging
+Database Container Orchestration Act as if what you do makes a difference.
+It does.
+Cloud OAuth Dream big and dare to fail.
+Scalability Backend Difficult roads often lead to beautiful destinations.
+Testing Latency Optimization CI/CD Multi-threading Performance Great things never come from comfort zones.